What is online presence?

 What does this mean for small business owners?
 You have 50 milliseconds to make a good impression on your potential customer, and quality design will play a major role.

-Make sure that your business is represented just as well online as it is in person by utilizing quality design on your website and social media profiles.
-If you need some help, our community of over 200,000 creatives can give you dozens of options for a professionally designed website and social media presence.
+Ensure that your business is represented just as well online as it is in person by utilizing quality design on your website and social media profiles.
+If you need some help, our community of over 220,000 creatives can give you dozens of options for a professionally designed website and social media presence.

 Small businesses have so many compelling reasons to create an online presence.
 With so much to gain, we hope we’ve inspired you to brave the online frontier, too.